 It is easy to forget that for much of history the sea has been less a barrier to movement than a highway that promoted it.
 To Scottish eyes, Kirkwall may seem a distant northerly outpost.
-To the Norse at the end of the first Millennium it lay at the heart of a culture linking Scandinavia with Iceland, Shetland, the Western Isles, Argyll, parts of Ireland and the Isle of Man.
-For this seafaring empire, Kirkwall was not at the edge of their world but at the very centre of it.
+To the Norse at the end of the first Millennium, it lay at the heart of a culture linking Scandinavia with Iceland, Shetland, the Western Isles, Argyll, parts of Ireland and the Isle of Man.
+For this seafaring empire, Kirkwall was not at the edge of their world: rather it was at the very centre of it.

 In 1468 Orkney was acquired by James III for Scotland and by 1540 Kirkwall was the administrative centre for both Orkney and Shetland.
 1607 saw Earl Patrick Stewart replace the Bishop's Palace with the Earl's Palace.
 While Patrick was imprisoned in Dumbarton Castle for his tyranny in 1614, his son Robert rose in rebellion, seizing the Earl's Palace and nearby Kirkwall Castle.
 The castle did not survive the siege that ended the uprising, and neither Robert nor Patrick survived the judicial process that followed it.